 Your doctor will most likely start with prescription medication.
-These eye drops are more intense than over-the-counter and can only be used twice a day.
+These eye drops are more intense than over-the-counter ones.
 If your condition does not improve after using these eye drops, you will need to notify your doctor of your progressing condition.
 Your doctor will evaluate your dry eye and talk about the treatments you have been using.
 If your dry eye has progressed, LipiFlow vs IPL are both viable options.

 LipiFlow is used for milder cases of dry eye.
-It is used when the primary issue is tear duct clogging.
-Once the clog is removed during the single 12-minute procedure, it is common for your eyes to function properly on their own and only need a little aid of traditional eye drops to keep the eye from clogging again.
+It is used when the primary issue is meibomian gland clogging.
+Once the clog is removed during the single 12-minute procedure, it is common for your eyes to function properly on their own and only need a little aid of traditional eye hygiene to keep the glands from clogging again.
 However, since there is no cure from dry eye, once diagnosed, it is a disease that you will have to battle for the rest of your life.

 If you do not qualify for LipiFlow, or if LipiFlow has not worked for you, you may be guided in the direction of IPL.
 IPL is a more intense procedure that leads to more side effects.
 It requires more treatments for it to work.
 The up side is that once IPL is in maintenance mode, you often do not need additional daily eye drops to keep the eyes moist.
 Since IPL attacks the inflammation around the eye, it reduces inflamed veins and allows your eyes to function without pain.